elasticluster/elasticluster/docs/playbooks.rst

 |``gridengine_clients`` | Act as compute node                  |
 +-----------------------+--------------------------------------+

-This playbook will install `Grid Engine`_ using the packages distributed with Ubuntu or CentOS and will create a basic, working configuration.
+This playbook will install `GridEngine`_ using the packages distributed with Ubuntu or CentOS and will create a basic, working configuration.